-thanks to Joel Iskowitz for illustrating the three above covers
+thanks to Joel Iskowitz for illustrating the four above covers

 brief video about The Plot to Save Socrates and some of my other books

 Unburning Alexandria - just published - the long-awaited sequel to The Plot to Save Socrates

 My sixth novel, sequel to The Plot to Save Socrates, continues the story of Sierra Waters ...

 Mid-twenty-first century time traveler Sierra Waters, fresh from her mission to save Socrates from the hemlock, is determined to alter history yet again, by saving the ancient Library of Alexandria - where as many as 750,000 one-of-a-kind texts were lost, an event described by many as “one of the greatest intellectual catastrophes in history.”